rapid7/myBFF/README.md

 New modules will be added.

 ## CONFIGURATION
+myBFF requires lxml and pysmb.
+Install using

-myBFF requires lxml.
-Install using 'sudo apt-get install python-lxml'
+'sudo apt-get install python-lxml'
+'sudo pip install pysmb'

 ## USE:
 https://github.com/MooseDojo/myBFF/wiki/Use